 Dr. Ticker currently maintains an active practice dedicated to shoulder conditions and sports medicine problems from all age groups.
 He treats both non-operative and operative conditions of the shoulder with the latest medical techniques and orthopaedic procedures, including injections.
 For patients requiring surgery, he focuses on an arthroscopic minimally invasive approach to aid in the full return of joint function and mobility to optimize patients’ outcomes.

 Dr. Jonathan Ticker, shoulder surgeon and sports medicine specialist, has served as an orthopedic and sports medicine advisor to numerous athletic teams, ranging from youth leagues to professional teams.
-Examples include, Chair of Medical Committee for the United States Golf Association Open at the Bethpage Black Course in both 2002 and 2009, member of the medical staff for players in the PGA Tour FedEx Event The Barclay’s at Bethpage Black Course in 2012 and the National Team’s medical staff for United States Soccer Federation from 1995-2009, including FIFA Men’s and Women’s World Cup events in 1996 and 1999.
+Examples include, Chair of Medical Committee for the United States Golf Association Open at the Bethpage Black Course in both 2002 and 2009, Chair of Medical Committee for the Professional Golfers’ Association of America Championship at the Bethpage Black Course in 2019, and the National Team’s medical staff for United States Soccer Federation from 1995-2009, including FIFA Men’s and Women’s World Cup events in 1996 and 1999.

-Shoulder surgeon, and sports medicine specialist, Dr. Ticker is an author of over 40 publications related to the shoulder joint.
-He co-edited Orthopaedic Research Society’s August 2013 virtual issue of “Journal of Orthopaedic Research” and edited or co-edited three books regarding the shoulder, two of which highlight open and minimally-invasive arthroscopic techniques to treat shoulder problems that do not respond to non-surgical measures.
-He is currently working on his fourth textbook, An Atlas of Advanced Shoulder Arthroscopy.
+Shoulder surgeon, and sports medicine specialist, Dr. Ticker is an author of over 50 publications related to the shoulder joint.
+He edited or co-edited four books regarding the shoulder, the first two of which highlight open and minimally-invasive arthroscopic techniques to treat shoulder problems that do not respond to non-surgical measures.
+His third textbook, An Atlas of Advanced Shoulder Arthroscopy, was published in 2018 and emphasizes many of the techniques he currently utilizes to help his patients when operative treatment becomes necessary.
+The fourth book he edited is devoted to the history of the American Shoulder & Elbow Surgeons for its 25th anniversary.
 Dr. Ticker also lectures for various international and national courses, including courses for the American Academy of Orthopedic Surgeons, American Shoulder and Elbow Surgeons, Arthroscopy Association of North America, and the San Diego Shoulder Institute, which is the longest continually running shoulder course in the world.

 Dr. Jonathan Ticker is professionally affiliated with American Academy of Orthopaedic Surgeons, American Shoulder and Elbow Surgeons, Arthroscopy Association of North America, and other Shoulder societies.
 He serves as the Chair of the Board of Trustees for the American Shoulder and Elbow Surgeons (ASES) Foundation.
 Dr. Ticker is currently an Assistant Clinical Professor of Orthopaedic Surgery at the College of Physicians and Surgeons of Columbia University.